emmenru/DD2421/README.md

 Naive Bayes classifier works well when variables are "reasonably independent", i.e. they can be a bit correlated but should not be very correlated.
 Naive Bayes is not reasonable when there is no occurence between a certain class label and a feature, which leads to a likelihood equal to 0.

-<> For example, the correlation between sepal.width and sepal.length and petal.width and petal.length for the iris dataset is -0.117 versus 0.96 (!).
+# "For example, the correlation between sepal.width and sepal.length and petal.width and petal.length for the iris dataset is -0.117 versus 0.96 (!)."
-<> Similar conclusions can be drawn when looking at the diagonal of the covariance matrices for these comparisons.
-However, for the vowels dataset, columns are formants, and they are of course dependent if measured on the same speaker.
+# "Similar conclusions can be drawn when looking at the diagonal of the covariance matrices for these comparisons.
+However, for the vowels dataset, columns are formants, and they are of course dependent if measured on the same speaker."

 Naive Bayes classifier is good for moderate or large datasets, for example for medical diagnoses (where symptoms are independent) and classification of text documents or spam-emails (where words are independent).